 The CEO is to monitor all water accounts and to identify excess water consumption and encourage tenants to practice water saving methods where possible.

-The Shire’s Housing Manager is to inspect all Shire properties annually to ensure that the property is adequately maintained and any maintenance issues are brought to the Council’s attention.
+The delegated Shire staff must inspect all Shire properties annually to ensure that the property is adequately maintained and any maintenance issues are brought to the Council’s attention.